bids-standard/bids-specification/src/derivatives/introduction.md

 is "derivatives" ask yourself the following question: "Are my data derived from at least one other valid BIDS dataset?" if the answer is yes, then this is a BIDS derivative dataset.

+Examples:

+A defaced T1w image would typically be made during the curation process and is thus under raw

+`sourcedata/private/sub-01/anat/sub-01_T1w.nii.gz`
+`sub-01/anat/sub-01_desc-defaced_T1w.nii.gz`

+A defaced T1w image could also, in theory, be derived from a BIDS dataset and would thus be under derivatives

+`sub-01/anat/sub-01_T1w.nii.gz`
+`derivatives/sub-01/anat/sub-01_desc-defaced_T1w.nii.gz`

 ## Derivatives storage and folders structure

 Placement and naming conventions for derived datasets are addressed in